ThisNameWasTaken/Jokr/README.md

 ## How do I build?
 Run ```npm run build```

 ### Notes:
-There is no sass loader inside the webpack config.
+  - There is no sass loader inside the webpack config
-Watch mode is enabled.
+  - Watch mode is enabled.